JSaprah/seven-healing-chakras/README.md

 #### **Hero image**

 Seven chakras: Personally, this image was very appealing to me because of the colors.
 There is a bit of a yellow shade in the form of chakra coming from the back, which gave me the vibe of energy and power.
 The yellow color goes well with the theme.
-Further on this image 7 persons can be seen in the same yoga posture with different colors.
-Each chakra has its own color and each person represents one chakra.
+Further, in this image seven human postures can be seen in different colors.
+Each chakra has its own color and each posture represents one chakra.
 Throughout the page I have played with the same colors.
+This can be seen back in the small pictures, the mantra color and the border color.

 ![Hero image seven chakras page](docs/screenshots/hero-image-sevenchakras.PNG)